m-cherni/iac-automation/terraform/azure/prerequsites-terraform-azure/README.md

 - Authenticate to Azure through Managed Identity
 - Authenticate to Azure using a Service Principal (using Client certificate or Client secret)

-To use terraform with Azure, you have to authenticate to Azure either by login to azure using your account or by using a service principal after it was created.
+To use terraform with Azure, you have to authenticate to Azure either by login using your Azure account or by using a service principal after it was created.

 Managed identity allows to authenticate without the need to store and manage any credentials but it uses a service principal behind the scene.
 Note that not all resources supports access using managed identity.